AnyLog-co/documentation/high availability.md

 Notes:
 1) A cluster is a logical definition, the actual storage is on the operator nodes that are associated with the cluster (and all the operators assigned to a cluster maintain the same data).
-2) A policy ID and Date attributes of the policy are added by the network protocol.
+2) A Policy ID and a Date attribute are added by the network protocol.
 3) The policy ID uniquely identifies the cluster.

 ## The Operator Policy